An authentic life is the most personal form of worship. Everyday life has become my prayer.

 My blog turns TWENTY tomorrow.
 (I am letting you know today because I don’t want to pull an iota of celebratory focus from Juneteenth.
 Plus, it will be time for my Card of the Week).

 I will refrain from saying anything like “it’s been a long, strange trip” (even though it has), but I will say that I am kind of proud of this gift, from my heart to yours.

-It has been fifteen years of faithful service, all pretty much for free, just for the pleasure of opening doors and hearts in whatever ways I can.
+It has been two decades of faithful service, at no charge to you, just for the pleasure of opening doors and hearts in whatever ways I can.

 You see, my blog was, from the beginning, never directly about my Tarot reading services.
-Yes, it’s always been an electronic business card, with contact info, hours, and other pertinent information if you are interested in working with me.
+Yes, it’s always been an electronic business card, with contact info, hours, and other pertinent information if you were interested in working with me or following my work.